-For consistency, added flavor, and extended shelf-life many beverage companies put various preservatives or food additives in their almond milks.
+For consistency, added flavor, and extended shelf-life, many beverage companies put various preservatives or food additives in their almond milk.
 Some of these are completely harmless, but others have shown potentially negative effects to get a long shelf life.

-A few studies have found a possible link to increased inflammation and gastrointestinal issues with excessive consumption of carrageenan and so, the National Organic Standards Board removed it from the list of approved ingredients (1, 2).
+Studies have found a possible link to increased inflammation and gastrointestinal issues with excessive carrageenan consumption.
+So, the National Organic Standards Board removed it from the list of approved ingredients (1, 2).

-There may also be other “gums” which are used for the same reasons as carrageenan but provide no nutritional value.
+There may also be other “gums” used for the same reasons as carrageenan but provide no nutritional value.

 At the end of this article, we will discuss what to look for when purchasing almond milk at the store.

 Is almond milk good for pregnancy?

 As previously stated, there is no research on drinking almond milk during pregnancy, and you may want to be cautious if you have a nut allergy.
 However, it is generally considered safe to drink almond milk during pregnancy due to the nature of the product.
 Side effects of drinking almond milk during pregnancy are unknown.

 While almond milk can certainly fit into a healthy prenatal diet, it is important to note cow’s milk and almond milk are nutritionally not the same.
 Most non-dairy milk does not share the same nutritional properties as cow’s milk (3).